 The School Board is primarily responsible for the education of our district’s 3,000 students in grades Kindergarten through 12.
 School Directors serve as co-partners with the state legislature and are designated by school law to administer the school system, which includes the vested authority to establish, equip, furnish, operate, and maintain the public schools.

-Working with the District’s Superintendent, Administrators, and Business Manager, they are also responsible for financial decisions and fiscal accountability.
+Working with the District’s Superintendent, Administrators, and Director of Finance, they are also responsible for financial decisions and fiscal accountability.
 As a group, the board is not an administrative body.
 Their role and responsibilities directly affect our educational structure as the data proves that effective schools cannot be maintained without an effective School Board.